tiennm99/caro/README.md

  - [Changelog](https://github.com/ainilili/ratel/blob/master/UPDATE.md)

 ## Plans
- - Support for advanced difficulty robots
+ - Support for advanced difficulty AI
+ - Tournament mode support
+ - Ranking system
+ - Replay system

 ## More
  - [Serverlist.json](https://github.com/ainilili/ratel/blob/master/serverlist.json) is the current server list.
 If your server is deployed with the current latest version of the server and shared with everyone, you can submit it to us through PR!